 (B) completed RC Form 226-3 (Application for Registration of Industrial Radiation Machines);

+(C) RSO qualifications in accordance with subsection (e)(3) of this section.

-(C) completed BRC Form 252-3 (Notice of Intent to Work in Texas Under Reciprocity);
+(D) completed RC Form 252-3 (Notice of Intent to Work in Texas Under Reciprocity);

-(D) completed qualification forms (BRC Forms 255-E, 255-T and/or 255-OS for each radiographer who will be working in Texas if the reciprocity request is for industrial radiography;
+(E) completed qualification forms RC ( Forms 255-E, 255-T or 255-OS for each radiographer who will be working in Texas if the reciprocity request is for industrial radiography;

-(E) name and Texas licensing board number of the practitioner if the radiation machines are used on humans;

 (F) copy of the applicant's current certificate of registration or equivalent document;

-(G) copy of the applicant's current operating and safety procedures pertinent to the proposed use;
+(G) copy of the applicant's current operating and safety procedures pertinent to the proposed use; and

-(H) fee as specified in §289.204(d) of this title; and
+(H) the fee as specified in §289.204(d) of this title.

-(I) qualifications of personnel who will be operating the machines.

 (8) Radiation services provided by a person from out-of-state will not be granted reciprocity.
 Whenever radiation services are to be provided by a person from out-of-state, that person shall apply for and receive a certificate of registration from the agency before providing radiation services.
-The application shall be filed in accordance with subsections (e), (i), and (j) of this section, as applicable.
+The application shall be filed per subsections (e), (i), and (j) of this section, as applicable.

 (u) Medical research and investigational devices.

 (1) Any research using radiation machines on humans shall be approved by an Investigational Review Board (IRB) as required by Title 45, Code of Federal Regulations (CFR), Part 46 and Title 21, CFR, Part 56.
-The IRB shall include at least one physician to direct any use of radiation in accordance with §289.231(b) of this title.
+The IRB shall include at least one physician to direct any use of radiation per §289.231(b) of this title.

 (2) Facilities with radiation machines with investigational device exemptions that are involved in clinical studies shall comply with primary regulations that govern the conduct of clinical studies and that apply to the manufacturers, sponsors, clinical investigators, institutional review boards, and the medical device.
 These regulations include: